amitsahalife/amitsahalife/README.md

 <h1 align="left">Hi 👋, I'm Amit Saha</h1>
-<h3 align="center">Enthusiastic to work in the field of Mobile Application Development, i always follow best practices for android application and i am always ready to learn new technologies, method and principle as per the requirement of project.</h3>
+<h3 align="left">Enthusiastic to work in the field of Mobile Application Development, i always follow best practices for android application and i am always ready to learn new technologies, method and principle as per the requirement of project.</h3>